 Within this fortress lies the famous stone circle which was unearthed only in 1928 whose age and purpose are unclear.
-The circle is devided into 42 fields and with a diameter of 43 meters is interpreted as a wind rose (Rosa dos Ventos), but could also have been a sundial.
+The ring is divided into 42 fields and with a diameter of 43 meters is interpreted as a wind rose (Rosa dos Ventos), but could also have been a sundial.
 What is agreed, however, is that it comes from the time of Henry the Navigator.
 There is also an old church which was converted into a mini-cinema where they show a short film about Portugal etc. We circled the whole area with awe and amazement.

-Since we planned to travel by bus in Portugal, we come prepared and printed out all possible timetables and schedules.
-The only problem with the buses in Portugal perhaps was that there were no timetables posted in many bus stops saved by the ones at the main stations.
+Since we planned to travel by bus in Portugal, we came prepared and printed out all possible timetables and schedules.
+The only problem with the buses in Portugal perhaps was that there were no timetables posted in many bus stops saved by the ones at the central stations.
 So it's advisable to come prepared really.
 Check out beforehand the schedule esp. for Algarve at Eva Bus website.